 Russian-Cyrillic Equivalent of USSR

 The stark white letters, CCCP, once adorned the sides of spacecraft, the chests of Olympic athletes, and the steel hulls of warships.
+To much of the world, they were an emblem of a geopolitical superpower.

 In Russian, the abbreviation stood for Союз Советских Социалистических Республик, or the Union of Soviet Socialist Republics.
+In English, it was simply the USSR.

-Behind that simple rendering stood a state that, for nearly seven decades, was central to global politics, ideology, and conflict.
+The letters, written in the Cyrillic alphabet, are often misread by English speakers.
+In Cyrillic, "С" corresponds to the Latin "S," and "Р" to "R." CCCP, therefore, was not an exotic code but the phonetic "S-S-S-R." Behind that simple rendering stood a state that, for nearly seven decades, was central to global politics, ideology, and conflict.

 From Lenin's Revolution to Stalin's Rise

 Formed in 1922 in the wake of the Russian Revolution and the Civil War, the Soviet Union was a federation of republics bound together under the Communist Party.
+Its creation marked the consolidation of Bolshevik power, the centralization of authority in Moscow, and the beginning of an unprecedented experiment in socialist governance.

-Lenin’s death in 1924 ushered in the era of Joseph Stalin, whose industrialization drive, collectivization policies, and political purges left deep scars.
+The early years under Vladimir Lenin mixed revolutionary idealism with harsh political repression.
+Lenin's death in 1924 ushered in the era of Joseph Stalin, whose industrialization drive, collectivization policies, and political purges left deep scars.

 The CCCP: Ambition and Control